 When we started off trying to learn more about taking better pictures with the iPhone, we were shocked by how much we had been missing out on.
-After practicing and some trial and error, we are loving all of the photo features the iPhone offers.
+After practicing and some trial and error, we are loving all of the photos features the iPhone offers.
 We compiled all of these into this list of tips.
 Here, we will cover techniques, features, and settings of taking pictures with an iPhone.
-We will then have a follow up post with free photo apps and photo editing websites (this is now written!
+We will then have a follow-up post with free photo apps and photo editing websites (this is now written!
 Click here.).

-Photography Techniques: These tips apply to taking pictures from any camera.
+Photography Techniques: These tips apply to take pictures from any camera.
 Most of the time it’s the skill of the photographer, not necessarily the quality of the camera, that determines how well pictures turn out.

 - Lighting: Whenever possible, use natural light.
 Rather than turning lights on in a room, open up the curtains and let in the light from outside.
 The catch to this, however, is to be careful with sunlight – there are times when too much direct sunlight causes photos to come out too bright.
 In fact, early morning and early evening are great times to take outdoor pictures, while the middle of the day is the best time to take indoor pictures (both times, of course, using natural light).
 This article from Cambridge in Colour has more information about using lighting to improve your pictures.
 The following pictures are from their site as well; they show the difference between how much natural light you have when taking your photo: